rickrodness/cse110-sp24-group18/admin/meetings/052024-sprint-2-review.md

 *   Made final adjustments to to centering.

 ### Summary Widgets
 - Widget consists of a button dropdown that shows mood history using emojis as well as lines of code written and hours of sleep using bar charts.
 Tracks past weekly progress.
+All done.

 ### Text Editor
 -